emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 The :ref:`-gsource-map <emcc-gsource-map>` option is similar to ``-g2`` but also generates source maps that allow you to view and debug the *C/C++ source code* in your browser's debugger.
 Source maps are not as powerful as DWARF which was mentioned earlier (they contain only source location info), but they are currently more widely supported.

+.. note:: Because Binaryen optimization degrades the quality of DWARF info further, ``-O1 -g`` will skip running the Binaryen optimizer (``wasm-opt``) entirely unless required by other options.
+You can also throw in ``-sERROR_ON_WASM_CHANGES_AFTER_LINK`` option if you want to ensure the debug info is preserved.
+See `Skipping Binaryen <https://developer.chrome.com/blog/faster-wasm-debugging/#skipping-binaryen>`_ for more details.

-.. note:: Some optimizations may be disabled when used in conjunction with the debug flags.
-For example, if you compile with ``-O3 -g`` some of the normal ``-O3`` optimizations will be disabled in order to provide the requested debugging information, such as name minification.
+.. note:: Some optimizations may be disabled when used in conjunction with the debug flags both in the Binaryen optimizer (even if it runs) and JavaScript optimizer.
+For example, if you compile with ``-O3 -g``, the Binaryen optimizer will skip some of the optimization passes that do not produce valid DWARF information, and also some of the normal JavaScript optimization will be disabled in order to better provide the requested debugging information.

 .. _debugging-EMCC_DEBUG: